Ayers Rock Australia

 Longitude 131

-The nearest commercial airport is Ayers Rock Airport (Connellan Airport), with direct flights from Sydney, Melbourne, and Alice Springs.
-Alice Springs, roughly 450 kilometres to the northeast, is a common base for those combining Uluru with a wider Red Centre itinerary.
-Driving from Alice Springs takes approximately five hours via the Stuart and Lasseter highways.
+Connellan Airport (Ayers Rock Airport) receives direct flights from Sydney, Melbourne, and Alice Springs.
+Alice Springs, 450 kilometres to the northeast, is a common starting point for wider Red Centre itineraries.
+The drive from Alice Springs takes roughly five hours via the Stuart and Lasseter highways, passing through some of the flattest and most sparsely settled country in Australia.

-Within the national park, most visitors hire a car or join organised tours.
-There is a free hop-on, hop-off shuttle service operating between Yulara and the main park viewpoints, which covers the sunrise and sunset viewing areas and the Cultural Centre.
+Within the park, most visitors hire a car or join organised tours.
+A free hop-on, hop-off shuttle connects Yulara with the sunrise and sunset viewing areas and the Cultural Centre.
+It covers the essential stops and is a reasonable alternative to car hire for a single-day visit.

 Practical Tips

-- Mobile phone coverage at Uluru is limited.
-The Yulara township has better coverage, but do not rely on data connectivity within the national park.
+Mobile coverage is limited throughout the national park.
+Yulara has better reception.
+Do not rely on data connectivity in the park itself.